organization-x/DS-Course/README.md

 4. Including or excluding certain territories without any noticeable pattern
 5. Missing data in certain columns

+We will be using the pandas python library to manage all of our data needs throughout our project so I recommend becoming familiar with the library.
+At this point, you should start looking for different pieces of data that you can use to answer the question you started with.
+You should start to map out correlations between different pieces of information you have gathered to see if it is relevant to the thesis that you created at the beginning.
+You can use pandas to show a correlation map between different columns of the data to help start this conversation.

 ## 📠 Choosing your ML model / Training the model

 ## 🥇Comparing different models